Internet in Spain: Internet censorship in Spain

 In 2012, 16 cases were brought under the law prohibiting publications glorifying or supporting terrorism.

-On 13 April 2012, neo-Nazi Marc Mora Garcia was sentenced to two years in jail for spreading ideas and doctrines justifying genocide and promoting discrimination, hate, and violence through a web page.
+On 13 April 2012, neo-Nazi Marc Mora García was sentenced to two years in prison for spreading ideas and doctrines justifying genocide and promoting discrimination, hate, and violence through a web page.

 On 20 April 2012, Madrid-based Radio SER journalist Pilar Velasco was charged with violating confidentiality after posting a secretly-recorded video of a politician online and with refusing to reveal how she came by the video.

 In 2014, newspaper El País reported that El Agitador, a satirical blog from Lanzarote, had been ordered to pay €50,000 in three separate proceedings related to satirical cartoons which complained about widespread corruption in the region.

 Since January 2015, Vodafone Spain blocks The Pirate Bay as requested by the Ministry of Interior.
 And since 29 March 2015 the site is blocked on multiple URLs from all ISPs.

 On 13 September 2017, the Civil Guard seized referendum.cat, a Catalan website promoting the Catalan independence referendum, pursuant to an order by the High Court of Justice of Catalonia, as the country has considered the referendum to be illegal.
 The Guard subsequently obtained orders to seize other .cat domains hosting mirrors of the referendum website, and later on 23 September 2017, an order for all ISPs to block any website publicized by Catalan politicians as mirrors of the referendum website.
 Also censored was an HTTP gateway for the InterPlanetary File System—a distributed file system that had been used to mirror the materials.

 On 10 October 2017, the Spanish Civil Guard blocked access to Whats-app groups of several pro-Catalan independence groups.

 As of December 2017, all previously blocked sites have once again been unblocked, with the focus shifting to taking the sites down directly.